chainwikinet/wikijs-yam-content/stakedrop.md

 title: YAM Stake Farming
 description: stake stuff get YAMs
 published: true
-date: 2020-08-14T21:55:46.591Z
+date: 2020-08-19T23:35:57.005Z
 tags:
 editor: markdown
 ---

+> YAMv2 migration has begun.
+[Migrate your YAM tokens ASAP!](/migration) {.is-danger}

 # Stake Tokens, Earn YAM

+> Wave1 staking for YAMv1 has ended.
+The following is included as historical information {.is-warning}

-This is also known as "Wave1 staking" or "Wave1 stakedrop".
+This was also known as "Wave1 staking" or "Wave1 stakedrop".

-To participate, stake one of eight supported assets to receive a share of YAMs distributed in the first week after YAM genesis.
+To participate, users staked one of eight supported assets to receive a share of YAMs distributed in the first week after YAM genesis.

 - Wave1 announcement: https://medium.com/@yamfinance/yam-finance-d0ad577250c7
 - Wave1 staking starts: 19:00 UTC, August 11th, 2020
 - Wave1 staking ends: 19:00 UTC, August 18th, 2020

-Wave1 staking can be managed in several places:
+Wave1 staking could be managed in several places:

 - Official launch site: https://yam.finance/farms
 - Independent third-party sites
 - Directly on Etherscan contracts

-> Staking from Etherscan requires first setting an allowance from the staked token to the corresponding stake pool {.is-info}
+> Staking from Etherscan required first setting an allowance from the staked token to the corresponding stake pool {.is-info}